Can You Get Money for Whistleblowing?

 We have substantial experience representing whistleblowers before the SEC.
 In conjunction with our courageous clients, we have helped the CFTC curb market manipulation schemes and helped the SEC halt multi-million dollar investment schemes and return funds to defrauded investors.

 If you have original information that you would like to report to the SEC Whistleblower Office, contact the Director of our SEC whistleblower practice at [email protected] or call our leading SEC whistleblower lawyers at (202) 930-5901 or (202) 262-8959.
 All inquiries are confidential.

 SEC Whistleblower Program

 The SEC Whistleblower Program provides monetary rewards to whistleblowers who help the SEC identify fraud and other federal securities laws violations.
 To be eligible for an award under the program, whistleblowers must voluntarily provide the SEC with original information that leads to successful enforcement actions with total monetary sanctions totaling more than $1 million.
 A whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected.
-Since 2012, the SEC has awarded more than $398 million to whistleblowers.
+Since 2012, the SEC has awarded more than $1.2 billion to whistleblowers.